-\begin{enumerate} \item We are the first, to the best of our knowledge, to propose the usage of domain (clinical) knowledge from a clinical Metathesaurus in the pre-training phase of a BERT-based model (UmlsBERT) in order to build `semantically enriched' contextual representations that will benefit from both the contextual learning (BERT architecture) and domain knowledge (UMLS metathesaurus) . \item We proposed a new multi-label loss function for the pre-training of the Masked Language Modelling (Masked LM) task of UmlsBERT that considers the connections between clinical words using the CUI attribute of UMLS. \item We introduced a semantic group embedding that enriches the input embeddings process of UmlsBERT by forcing the model to take into consideration the association of the words that are part of the same semantic group. \item Finally, we demonstrated that UmlsBERT outperforms two popular clinical-based BERT models (BioBERT and Bio\_ClinicalBERT) and a general domain BERT model on different clinical named-entity recognition (NER) tasks and on one clinical natural language inference task. \end{enumerate}
+In this paper, we present and publicly release\footnote{https://github.com/gmichalo/UmlsBERT} a novel architecture for augmenting contextual embeddings with clinical domain knowledge.
+Specifically: \begin{enumerate*}[label=(\roman*)] \item We are the first, to the best of our knowledge, to propose the usage of domain (clinical) knowledge from a clinical Metathesaurus (UMLS Metathesaurus) in the pre-training phase of a BERT-based model (UmlsBERT) in order to build `semantically enriched' contextual representations that will benefit from both the contextual learning (BERT architecture) and the domain knowledge (UMLS Metathesaurus). \item We propose a new multi-label loss function for the pre-training of the Masked Language Modelling (Masked LM) task in the UmlsBERT that incorporates the connections between clinical words using the CUI attribute of UMLS. \item We introduce a semantic type embedding that enriches the input embeddings process of the UmlsBERT by forcing the model to take into consideration the association between words that are of the same semantic type. \item Finally, we demonstrate that UmlsBERT outperforms two popular clinical-based BERT models (BioBERT and Bio\_ClinicalBERT) and a general domain BERT model on different clinical named-entity recognition (NER) tasks and on one clinical natural language inference task. \end{enumerate*}

 The rest of paper is organized as follows.
-Related work is presented in section \ref{related}.
-The data that were used to pre-train and test the new UmlsBERT are described in section \ref{data}.
-The characteristics of the proposed UmlsBERT architecture for augmenting contextual embeddings with clinical knowledge are detailed in section \ref{methods}.
-Finally, the results of the down-stream tasks and the qualitative analysis are reported in section \ref{results} and a conclusion and a plan for future work are presented in section \ref{conlusion}.
+Related work is presented in Section \ref{related}.
+The data that were used to pre-train and test the new UmlsBERT are described in Section \ref{data}.
+The characteristics of the proposed UmlsBERT architecture for augmenting contextual embeddings with clinical knowledge are detailed in Section \ref{methods}.
+Finally, the results of the down-stream tasks and the qualitative analysis are reported in Section \ref{results}, and a conclusion and a plan for future work are presented in Section \ref{conlusion}.